honestica/frontend-jobs/lvl1/Readme.md

 ### Level 1

-* The backend team built the API server on https://fhirtest.uhn.ca/baseDstu3/ (documentation on https://fhirtest.uhn.ca)
-* The goal is to create a small interface to upload a document.
+The goal is to create a small interface to drop a document.

+* A drop zone should be present on the page
-* When the user picks or selects a document, the document will be sent to the API Server.
-The FHIR resource corresponding to a file is a `Binary`.
+* When the user drop a document, the webpage should display the filename.

-Example to upload a document: `fetch('https://fhirtest.uhn.ca/baseDstu3/Binary', { method: 'POST', body: 'test' })`